ukparliament/Orchestration/Functions/readme.md

 ## Orhestration \ Functions

-Functions provide processing capabilities to support the Orchestrations and the platform more generalyl.
-Some functions are following a consistent naming pattern which is described here.
-Others not following this pattern have helpful function names .
+Functions provide processing capabilities to support the Orchestrations and, more generally, the platform.
+Some functions are following a consistent naming pattern, which is described below.
+Others not following this pattern have suitable and helpful function names .

-**Path**:   Functions\\Transform*Message*
+**Path**: `Transformation*Message*`

-**Description**: Functions conforming to the Transform*Message* convention follow the same pattern.  *Message* has been created by it's corresponding getlist-*Message* function in **Logic Apps**.
-Transformations:
+**Description**: Functions conforming to the __Transformation*Message*__ convention follow the same pattern.  *Message* has been created within the appropriate **Logic App** and eritten to the ServiceBus.
+Transformations then:
-* use a consistent language defined by Parliament's ontology in the *Message*
+* use a consistent language in the *Message* defined by Parliament's ontology
-* avoid creating duplicates; rather duplicates will return the original *Message*.
+* avoid creating duplicates by returning the original *Message* if a duplicate would result.

+__DO THEY WRITE THE MSG TO GRAPHDB??__

-**Input**: Messages from the MessageBus
+**Input**: Messages from the **MessageBus**

 **Output**: Transformed *Message* in a standard form based on the ontology.

+The processing of these messages are defined in the **Logic Apps** of the __data-orchestration*YYYYMMDD*__ **Resource Group** in their **Logic App Designer**.
+The __data-orchestration__ resource groups include the date **and time** of their deployment in their names.

 ----
-**Path**: `GraphDBBackup`
+**Path**: `Functions\GraphDBBackup`

 **Description**: Backs up this database to the data storage platform.
-The backup is run daily at 5am to Azure's backup data platform resource.
+The backup is currently run daily at 5am to Azure's backup data platform resource.
 This is scheduled in the `SchedulerJobLoop.json` file in the `LogicApps` folder.
+This schedule is subject to change.
-Currently retention is permanent but will be reduced if an expected enhancement from Microsoft can manage this retention better and automatically.
+Currently retention is permanent but is expected to be reduced if an enhancement from Microsoft can manage retention automatically.

 ---
 **Path**: `GraphDBConnector.cs`

-**Description** Returns the connector to the GraphDB on the environment this is being execuited on.
+**Description** Returns the connector to the GraphDB on the environment it is called.

 ---